geekquad/AlgoBook/python/Linked List/README.md

 # Doubly Linked List :-
 We add a pointer to the previous node in a doubly-linked list.
 Thus, we can go in either direction: forward or backward.
+We can also reverse the doubly linked list

 # Circular Linked List :-
 A circular linked list is a variation of a linked list in which the last element is linked to the first element.
 This forms a circular loop.